thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ## Performance Impact

-Origins must account for the overhead of signature verification in their operations.
+Origins should account for the overhead of signature verification in their operations.
 A local cache of public keys reduces network requests and verification latency.
 The choice of signing algorithm impacts CPU requirements.
 Origins should monitor verification latency and set appropriate timeouts to maintain service levels under load.

+## Nonce validation

+Clients are the one controlling the nonce.
+While {{anti-replay}} mandates that clients MUST provide a globally unique nonce, it is the origin responsibility to enforce it.

+Different validation policies have different performance and operational considerations.
+Global uniqueness requires a global nonce store.
+Some origins may find that their use case can tolerate sharding on location, timing, or other properties.

 ## Key Compromise Response